xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 ip route 10.0.0.15 255.255.255.255 Tunnel12
 </pre>

-Connect to azlinuxvm01, open the command prompt and try to ping the onpremlinuxvm01.
+Connect to azlinuxvm01, and try to ping the onpremlinuxvm01.
 ### Equinix
 #### Creating an Equinix Network Edge router